 PROJECT DEFINITION

-This project was worked out to be presented to credit institution for funding.
+This project was worked out to be presented to a credit institution for funding.
 The Financial Model of the Business Plan with Feasibility Study and Risk Assessment demo program file, compiled in two different Microsoft formats, all those supported by set of referring documents, will facilitate the auditors for a correct understanding.

-Business Plan – Financial Modeling is made on an active Microsoft Excel.xlsm Workbook of 2007 Windows Office Package with exhaustive presentation in figures and mat formulas of the business venture, as follows:
+Business Plan – Financial Modeling is made on an active Microsoft Excel.xlsm Workbook of 2007 Windows Office Package with exhaustive presentation in figures and math formulas of the business venture, as follows:

 Pre-Design Background in figures [Worksheet Intro ];